SGunal/BridgeUpInternship_Website/README.md

 Work together to learn how to analyze data and create a website - Maya

-This is my goal for the team - Dr. De La Pena
+I have so many goals for the team - Dr. De La Pena

 understand git and git hub --Selale